-“I saw what happened,” said Yali.
-“It only worked because you weren't expecting it.
-And that's pretty much what I thought would happen.
-This is how you usually deal with anger, isn't it?
-As soon as you noticed that you were getting angry, you turned it into a challenge.
+“I saw what happened,” said Yali guardedly.
+“It only worked when you weren’t expecting it.
+I thought this might happen – this is how you usually deal with anger, isn’t it?
+As soon as you noticed you were getting angry, you turned it into a challenge.
 Right?”

 “Stern take it all, you know me better than I know myself.
-You even thought this would happen?!”
+You even expected this to happen?!”

-“Honestly, as soon as you suggested having me yell at you and hit you.
-You weren't imagining something that would actually make you angry.
-Having people yell at you and hit you… those are things you're comfortable with.
+“Honestly?
+Yes.
+As soon as you suggested having me yell at you and hit you.
+You weren’t imagining something that would actually make you angry.
+Having people yell at you and hit you… those are things you’re comfortable with.
 In a way.
-Like they're things you know how to handle.
-And that's going to be...
-Like, the way you can turn things into a challenge is a really good skill.
-It's going to help you a lot in the Otherworld.
-But if we want to find out what your limits are, we'll have to come up with something else.
-But I don't know what that would be…”
+Like they’re things you know how to handle.
+And that’s going to be… like, the way you can turn things into a challenge is a really good skill.
+It’s going to help you a lot in the Otherworld.
+But if we want to find out what your limits are, we’ll have to come up with something else.
+But I don’t know what that would be…”